Introduction

 Location: UCCA Auditorium

-Drawing on her extensive sociological fieldwork and acute social observation, Professor Huang will analyze the particularities of female embodiment in the Chinese context, tracing both its continuities and transformations across time.
-Beginning with everyday life and public discourse, she will examine the complex entanglements of gendered power and body politics, and reflect how transgressing boundaries—conceptual, social, and political— can expand the discursive and experiential space for women’s embodied rights and self-expression.
+The second installment of “She, Universe” features Professor Huang Yingying of the Department of Social Sciences and Director of the Institute for Research on Sexuality and Gender, Renmin University of China.
+She will present a talk titled “Gender/Sexuality in Public.”
+Drawing on her extensive sociological fieldwork and social observation, Professor Huang will examine and discuss the particularities of female embodiment in the Chinese context, tracing both its continuities and transformations over time.
+Starting from everyday practices and public discourse, she explores the complex entanglements of gendered power and body politics, and reflect how transgressing conceptual, social, and political boundaries can expand the discursive and experiential space for women’s bodily rights and self-expression.
+The event will be moderated by Wang Youyou, Curator of Public Practice at UCCA.

 The Body in Revolt: Tracing Female Liberation in European Cinema